nitad54448/yappari-5-1/data/README.md

 This type of file contains data delimited by <Segments> and >/Segments>.
 I did not extensively checked this type of file, an example is given in the /data folder.
 If you encounter errors, feel free to drop me a line with examples of datafile saved by this system.

 ### Z-MFLI
-This is a custom text file, that can hold multiple data sets, which is obtained by programs I wrote in my lab.
+This is a custom text file, that can hold multiple data sets, which is obtained by the programs I wrote in my lab.
 An exemple of such file is given in the /data directory but it has probably little interest for other users except that a Custom definition file is provided for this file, so the users may understand how to define such a file for reading custom formats.

 ### Custom
-If your data file is of text type and has a format that is not usual you may define a _Custom_ format in a configuration file.
-In this case the program will ask the user to select two files.
-First the datafile then the file that describes the format used.
+If your data file is of text type and has a format that is not usual you may define a _Custom_ format in an XML configuration file.
+In this case the program will ask the user to select two files : first the datafile then the XML file that describes the format used.
-Several exemples of such files are given in the /data directory.
-The accepted keywords are :
+Several exemples of such files are given in the /files directory.
+A small program that saves this kind of file is also included (I think it is faster to use Notepad though).

-     [header]=
-     [label_length]=
-     #label
-     #ignore_line
-     #data_columns=
+The xml files can be viewed in a browser or edited by a standard text program (like Notapad).
+The XML parameters that are required for a definition file are

+    header
+        a text separating datasets
+    label_length
+        a numeric value indicating how many characters after the header should be kept for naming a dataset, this value can be set to 0, the label must be on the same line as the header. data_separator
+        the string that separates data fields (can be "tab", ",", ";" or " " space) ignore_first
+        the number of lines to ignore before the start of the data column_freq_Hz
+       in which column the fequency is located column_Z_real
+       in which column Z_real is located
+    column_Z_imag
+       in which column Z_imag is located
+    ignore_last
+        the number of lines to ignore after the end of the data

 For example, the Z-MFLI program saves a file like this:

     Temp /K before measurement : 449.810